aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/php-via-com-interop/_index.md

 1. Download the binaries in zip format from <http://www.php.net/>.
 1. Unzip at C:\php folder.
 1. Set the above folder path in Environment Variables.
-Right click on My Computer, select Properties -> Advanced -> Environment
+Right-click on My Computer, select Properties -> Advanced -> Environment

 Variables -> System Variables.
-Edit the value of Path variable and append c:\php; at the end.
+Edit the value of the Path variable and append c:\php; at the end.

-1. In C:\php folder, rename the php.ini-recommended to php.ini.
+1. In the C:\php folder, rename the php.ini-recommended to php.ini.
 Copy php.ini to c:\windows folder.
 1. Open c:\windows\php.ini and comment the line doc_root=
 1. Set the value of extension_dir to c:\php\ext# Create a new virtual directory in IIS and map it to some folder in your drive, where you will keep the source of php files.
-1. In IIS, right click on the virtual directory, select properties -> Configuration -> Mappings.
-Press Add button.
+1. In IIS, right-click on the virtual directory, select properties -> Configuration -> Mappings.
+Press the Add button.
 In Executable, browse for c:\php\php5isapi.dll. in Extension, enter .php.
 1. Restart the IIS.

-For testing of correct PHP configuration, create a new text file in the mapped folder of IIS virtual directory and name it as test.php.
+For testing of correct PHP configuration, create a new text file in the mapped folder of the IIS virtual directory and name it as test.php.
 Enter the following lines in this file.

 {{< highlight java >}}